SIU Edwardsville Cougars men's basketball: NCAA Division II (1967–2007)

+NCAA Division I (2008–present)

 When Simmons returned to his alma mater, as head coach at the University of Evansville, SIUE named long-time Missouri Valley Conference assistant coach Lennox Forrester to be the programs' seventh head coach.
 Following his first season, the Cougars began the transition from Division II to Division I and membership in the Ohio Valley Conference.
 Although the Cougars had losing seasons during their transition, they have become more competitive with each season.
 Through Forrester's first five seasons, his teams finished only 50–92, but his contract was extended following the 2011–12 season.
+The 2012-13 season was the first season that they were eligible to play in the Ohio Valley Conference Tournament.

 On March 10, 2015, it was announced that the contracts of Forrester and his entire staff would not be renewed and that a national search for a new head coach was being launched.
 On April 3, it was announced that California assistant coach Jon Harris, an Edwardsville native, had been named the 8th head coach in SIUE Basketball history.

 On March 11, 2019, SIUE announced that coach Jon Harris' contract had not been renewed after a four-year record of 31 wins and 88 losses.
 However, Harris' full staff of assistant coaches Brian Barone, Charles "Bubba" Wells, and Mike Waldo and Director of Operations Casey Wyllie were all retained, and Barone was later named as interim head coach.

-After serving as the interim head coach throughout the 2019 offseason, Barone was officially named head coach of the Cougars on November 13th 2019 after a 1-2 start to the season.
+After serving as the interim head coach throughout the 2019 offseason, Barone was officially named head coach of the Cougars on November 13, 2019, after a 1–2 start to the season.